markcerqueira/markcerqueira.github.com/_posts/2015/2015-04-22-google-play-and-genymotion.md

 title: "Getting Google Play on Genymotion"
 description: ""
 category:
-tags: [android, final fantasy, technical]
+tags: [android, google, final fantasy, technical]
 ---

 I've got a project in the works that requires running an Android app -- Final Fantasy Record Keeper (FFRK) -- on my computer.
 BlueStacks lets you install apps from the Play Store easily but BlueStacks also kind of sucks -- especially the Mac (beta) version.